thejacedev/expo-screenshotter/README.md

 - `useDeviceFrame`: Override the global useDeviceFrame setting for this specific size
 - `deviceType`: Override the global deviceType setting for this specific size
 - `iphoneOptions`: Override the global iPhone frame options for this specific size
   - Including `width` and `height` properties to resize the final framed image to specific dimensions
+- `androidOptions`: Override the global Android frame options for this specific size
+  - Including `width` and `height` properties to resize the final framed image to specific dimensions

 For example, to wait for a specific element and capture a full-page screenshot with device frames: